buildspace/buildspace-projects/Solana_Core/en/Core_2/Lesson_3_Mint_Tokens_One_Solana.md

 }
 ```

-Run `npm run dev` - you should see three explorer links logged in the terminal. **Save the token mint account address.** You'll need it later.
+Run `npm run start` - you should see three explorer links logged in the terminal. **Save the token mint account address.** You'll need it later.
 Open up the last link and scroll down to the token balances section:

 ![](https://hackmd.io/_uploads/BJBT5nXms.png)